Care at NUH

 1) Where are the classes held?

-The classes are conducted at 463 Clementi Ave 1, S120463.
-More details will be provided upon successful registration.
+The classes will be conducted at 463 Clementi Ave 1, S120463 or NUHS Tower Block, 1E Kent Ridge Road, S119228.
+Please refer to the registration form for details on the venue for each run.
+More details will also be provided upon successful registration.

 2) Can my spouse/partner/family member attend the class with me?